Tarantula hawk: Behavior

 The female tarantula hawk wasp stings a tarantula between the legs, paralyzing it, and then drags the prey to a specially prepared burrow, where a single egg is laid on the spider's abdomen, and the burrow entrance is covered.
 Sex of offspring is determined by fertilization; fertilized eggs produce females, while unfertilized eggs produce males.
 When the wasp larva hatches, it creates a small hole in the spider's abdomen, then enters and feeds voraciously, avoiding vital organs for as long as possible to keep the spider alive.
 After several weeks, the larva pupates.
 Finally, the wasp becomes an adult and emerges from the spider's abdomen to continue the life cycle.

 Adult tarantula hawks are nectarivorous.
 While the wasps tend to be most active in the daytime in summer, they tend to avoid high temperatures.
 The male tarantula hawk does not hunt.
 Both males and females feed on the flowers of milkweeds, western soapberry trees, or mesquite trees.
 Male tarantula hawks have been observed practicing a behavior called hill-topping, in which they sit atop tall plants and watch for passing females ready to reproduce.
 The males can become resident defenders of the favorable reproduction spots for hours into the afternoon.
-Females are not very aggressive, in that they are hesitant to sting, but the sting is extraordinarily painful.
+Females are hesitant to sting, but the sting is extraordinarily painful.

 Distribution

-Worldwide distribution of tarantula hawks includes areas from the Mediterranean basin to Southeast Asia, Africa, Australia, and the Americas, with the genus Pepsis entirely restricted to the New World.
+Worldwide distribution of tarantula hawks includes areas from Southeast Asia to Africa, Australia, and the Americas, with the genus Pepsis entirely restricted to the New World.
 In the latter, Pepsis species have been observed from as far north as Logan, Utah, and south as far as Argentina, with at least 250 species living in South America.
 Eighteen species of Pepsis and three species of Hemipepsis are found in the United States, primarily in the deserts of the Southwestern United States, with Pepsis grossa (formerly P. formosa) and Pepsis thisbe being common.
 The two species are difficult to distinguish, but most P. grossa wasps have metallic blue bodies and reddish antennae, which separate them from P. thisbe.
 Both species have bright orange wings that become transparent near the tip.